taylorhutchison/taylorhutchison.github.io/_posts/2017-07-05-named-parameters-in-swift.markdown

 Add(1,2);
 {% endhighlight %}

 In C#, the unique signature of a method is made up by its name and the type of its parameters.
-In Swift the name of the paramters also defines the function signature.
-That means we can define two nearly indentical methods that only differ by their parameter names.
+In Swift the name of the parameters also defines the function signature.
+That means we can define two nearly identical methods that only differ by their parameter names.

 {% highlight swift %}
 func add(a: Int, b: Int) -> Int{